 Intercept priors with care.

 There’s also the flip side of the issue.
-If you have no strong reason not to, consider mean-centering or even standardizing your predictors.
+If there’s no strong reason not to, consider mean-centering or even standardizing your predictors.
 Not only will that solve the

 Intercept prior issue, but it often results in more meaningful parameter estimates.